Lee Moyer

 Lee Moyer is an American painter, illustrator, graphic designer, and web designer.
 Notable works include posters for musicians Tori Amos and Melissa Auf der Maur, as well as Laurel and Hardy paintings for the covers of their DVD box set collections, and the cover for the documentary Lovecraft: Fear of the Unknown.

 Biography

 Early life and career

-Moyer's early work was in watercolor and oils.
 He worked for ten years as a Docent and Naturalist Illustrator at the Smithsonian Museum of Natural History.

-In 1989, he changed his focus to digital art, becoming an early adopter of Photoshop and selling his Magic: The Gathering collection to buy his first Apple computer.

 He spent the early years of his career on the East Coast as Executive Producer at Digital Addiction and later an Art Director at Electronic Arts.

 Moyer first worked with artist Michael Wm.
 Kaluta while working on a music video for the Alan Parsons Project's Don't Answer Me.
 In 2009, Kaluta and author Elaine Lee hired Moyer as colorist on their comic book series Starstruck.
 IDW released a remastered edition of the work that featured expanded art by Kaluta, and Moyer's new color art and designs.
 Moyer also colored the cover of the original cast recording Starstruck audio play CD from The AudioComics Company.